vishwa91/DeepIR/README.md

                     # for super resolution
 nimg = 5            # Number of input images.
 For denoising, 3 - 5 suffice,
                     # but for super resolution, you may need more.
+method = 'dip'      # 'dip' for DeepIR and 'cvx' for a variant of Hardie et al. with convex optimization
 ````
 - We have provided default configuration files in `configs/`, you may edit them as you see fit.